Generic name: Melphalan hydrochloride

 Melphalan causes suppression of ovarian function in premenopausal women, resulting in amenorrhea in a significant number of patients.
 Reversible and irreversible testicular suppression have also been reported.

-Melphalan may cause fetal harm when administered to a pregnant woman.
-While adequate animal studies have not been conducted with IV Melphalan, oral (6 to 18 mg/m2/day for 10 days) and IP (18 mg/m2) administration in rats was embryolethal and teratogenic.
+Pregnancy Category D. Melphalan may cause fetal harm when administered to a pregnant woman.
+While adequate animal studies have not been conducted with intravenous Melphalan, oral (6 to 18 mg/m2/day for 10 days) and IP (18 mg/m2) administration in rats was embryolethal and teratogenic.
 Malformations resulting from Melphalan included alterations of the brain (underdevelopment, deformation, meningocele, and encephalocele) and eye (anophthalmia and microphthalmos), reduction of the mandible and tail, as well as hepatocele (exomphaly).
 There are no adequate and well-controlled studies in pregnant women.
 If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to the fetus.
 Women of childbearing potential should be advised to avoid becoming pregnant.

-In all instances where the use of Melphalan Hydrochloride for Injection is considered for chemotherapy, the physician must evaluate the need and usefulness of the drug against the risk of adverse events.
+In all instances where the use of Melphalan is considered for chemotherapy, the physician must evaluate the need and usefulness of the drug against the risk of adverse events.
 Melphalan should be used with extreme caution in patients whose bone marrow reserve may have been compromised by prior irradiation or chemotherapy or whose marrow function is recovering from previous cytotoxic therapy.

 Administration of live vaccines to immunocompromised patients should be avoided.